grinnell-cs/csc151-dh/_eboards/eboard19-2.md

 * No reading for Friday.
 * Today's lab due Thursday at 10:30 p.m.
     * As usual, "SAM SAID I CAN STOP HERE"
+    * We'll be talking about it more on Friday.
 * SoLA 2 released today at 2:30 and due Thursday the 10th at 10:30 p.m.
 * Quiz 7 due Sunday at 4pm: Use higher-order procedures.
 * Week seven survey distributed Friday, due Sunday at 10:00 p.m.